jonsterling/forest/content/trees/tfmt-000A.md

 - tfmt-0001
 ---

-Here I compile some of the lessons that I have synthesized from the experience of writing [](frct-003I) in hypertext, and my subsequent investigations into the concept of [](tfmt-0003).
+Here I compile some of the lessons that I have synthesized from the experience of writing the [foundations of relative category theory](frct-003I) in hypertext, and my subsequent investigations into the concept of [evergreen notes](tfmt-0003).
 As it was my first attempt to develop transformative hypertext media, I believe I made some mistakes.

 ![](tfmt-0008)
 ![](tfmt-0009)